AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/configure-and-launch.md

 - [Track events with the Mobile SDK](https://developer.adobe.com/client-sdks/home/getting-started/track-events/)
 - [Validate with Assurance](https://developer.adobe.com/client-sdks/home/base/assurance/)

+>[!SUCCESS]
+>
-#### Mobile SDK readiness checklist
+>**Mobile SDK readiness checklist**
+>

-> - [ ] Core SDK installed (Core, Edge, Identity, Consent, Assurance).
+> [ ] Core SDK installed (Core, Edge, Identity, Consent, Assurance).
-> - [ ] Journey Optimizer mobile extensions added for the channels you will use (push, in‑app, content cards, code‑based).
+> [ ] Journey Optimizer mobile extensions added for the channels you will use (push, in‑app, content cards, code‑based).
-> - [ ] Datastream correctly configured to event and profile datasets.
+> [ ] Datastream correctly configured to event and profile datasets.
-> - [ ] Identity and consent implemented and validated with Assurance.
+> [ ] Identity and consent implemented and validated with Assurance.
-> - [ ] Push token registration and tracking validated end‑to‑end.
+> [ ] Push token registration and tracking validated end‑to‑end.
-> - [ ] In‑app and/or content cards display validated on a device.
+> [ ] In‑app and/or content cards display validated on a device.
-> - [ ] Guided Channel Setup used for new implementations, or configuration manually aligned to the documented steps.
+> [ ] Guided Channel Setup used for new implementations, or configuration manually aligned to the documented steps.